 Such agile retrospectives aid the continual improvement of processes, methods, and teamwork.

 - What should a retrospective include?

 - Which formats are best for holding a retrospective?

 - Retrospective: methods and examples [+ downloadable template]

 - What happens after the retrospective?

 The basic concept of a retrospective is anchored in the 12th principle of the agile manifesto: “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”

-Agile teams work in preferably short intervals called iterations (called “sprints” in Scrum).
-These can be viewed as development cycles, but they also represent learning cycles because it’s assumed that complex endeavors require a step-by-step approach in which it’s necessary to frequently pause to evaluate oneself and the (intermediate) results.
+Agile teams work in preferably short intervals called iterations (called “Sprints” in Scrum).
+These can be viewed as development cycles, but they also represent learning cycles because it is assumed that complex endeavors require a step-by-step approach in which it is necessary to frequently pause to evaluate oneself and the (intermediate) results.
 “Inspect & adapt” rituals are therefore a key ingredient of each iteration.

 This gives you the opportunity to significantly influence the further course of your project.
 Three factors are analyzed and, if necessary, adapted:

 The iteration review meetings or product review meetings with the stakeholders at the end of each iteration serve to evaluate and adapt the product.
 It also benefits the further development of its functionality, thanks to the stakeholder feedback.